Deadlines and dates updated as of MONDAY, APRIL 2nd

 - Engaging with many health care professionals in various fields and specialties of medicine

-- Participating in many hands-on activities to learn about the advancing medical technology.
+- Participating in many hands-on activities to learn about advancing medical technology.

 Who are the students?

 MedStars will host 32 high school students with preference given to students entering their senior year.
-With the hopes of reaching out to students in rural communities, priority will be given to students from Lake, Grant, Harney or Klamath counties with an under-privileged background.
-This may include students who identify as a person of color, grew up in a financially challenged household, came from a rural or underserved community or any variety of social and economic factors.
+With the hopes of reaching out to students in rural communities, priority will be given to students from Lake, Grant, Harney or Klamath counties with a diverse or under-served background.
+This may include students who identify as a person of color, grew up in a financially challenged household, come from a rural or underserved community or any variety of social and economic factors.

-Applicants will be selected based on the following priority lists:
+Applicants will be selected based on the following priorities: